woohyun7878/flask_injection_demo/README.md

-# flask_demo
+# flask_injection_demo

-This basic blog site was created for Flask pre-development research at Fasoo.
+This repository was created for pre-development research @ Fasoo.
+I made this website intentionally vulnerable to SQL injection to see whether our SAST engine could detect the vulnerability in a Flask environment

 ## Skill Stacks